A simple GSC loader for CoD Black Ops 1

 #define T5_Thread_Timer 0x004C06E0

-Anti Debug Timer Anti-debug timer view in IDA
+Anti Debug Timer Anti-debug timer view in IDA.

 So make sure you patch this out otherwise the game will simply close after some time after detouring.